gammapy/gammapy/docs/detect/index.rst

     ts_estimator = TSMapEstimator()
     result = ts_estimator.run(maps, kernel)

-The function returns an `~OrderedDict` object, that bundles all resulting maps.
+The function returns an dictionary, that bundles all resulting maps.
 E.g. here's how to find the largest TS value:

 .. code-block:: python